telefonicaid/fiware-cosmos/cosmos-gui/README.md

 [Top](#top)

 ###<a name="prerequisites"></a>Prerequisites
-This GUI has no sense if there is no [Hadoop](http://hadoop.apache.org/)-based storage cluster to be managed.
+This GUI has no sense if there is no storage and computing clusters to be managed.

+A couple of sudoer users, one within the storage cluster and another one wihtin the computing clusters, are required.
+Through these users the cosmos-gui will remotely run certain administration commands such as new users creation, HDFS userspaces provision, etc. The access through these sudoer users will be authenticated by means of private keys.

 The Cosmos users management is done by means of a [MySQL](https://www.mysql.com/) database, thus install it in the same node the GUI runs, or a remote but accessible machine.